-The District's investment in capital assets for its governmental activities, as of June 30, 2023, amounts to \$1,415,995,541 (net of accumulated depreciation and amortization) as illustrated in Table 2.
+The District's investment in capital assets for its governmental activities, as of June 30, 2024, amounts to \$1,501,258,482 (net of accumulated depreciation and amortization) as illustrated in Table 2.
 The District invests in a broad range of capital assets, including instructional facilities and equipment, transportation facilities and equipment, athletic facilities, and administrative and maintenance buildings and equipment.

-This year's total capital outlay was \$58,408,651 and of this amount, \$48,371,382 or 83% was incurred in the capital projects fund for the on-going construction, improvement and expansion of District buildings.
+This year's total capital outlay including new SBITAs in 2024 was \$143,661,439 and of this amount, \$132,682,578 was incurred in the capital projects and the blended component unit Historic Preservation Corporation funds for the on-going construction, improvement and expansion of District buildings.
 Refer to Note E in section III of the Notes to the Financial Statements for more detailed information on capital assets.